Benchmarking LLM Privacy Recognition for Social Robot Decision Making

-In all of the tests described above, the LLMs are limited to information regarding human \textit{perspectives}, such as privacy orientation, concern for privacy in a given scenario.
+In all of the tests described above, the LLMs are limited to information regarding human \textit{perspectives}, such as privacy orientation and concern for privacy in a given scenario.
 The LLMs are not, however, exposed to the \textit{actions} participants would prefer in any given scenario.
 Therefore, our final prompting strategy is few-shot prompting~\cite{brown2020language}.
-Under this strategy, we provide a comprehensive example of how a participant assesses a single scenario, including that participant's POS scores, the sensitivity rating they provide, and their preferences regarding a robot's responses.
+We provide an example of how a participant assesses a single scenario, including the participant's POS scores, the sensitivity rating they provide, and their robot response preferences.
 After providing this information to the LLMs, we then ask them to evaluate the remaining two scenarios that the same participant was provided.
-We include an example prompt in Figure~\ref{fig:prompts}.

-\paragraph{Results} In Table~\ref{tab:t-test}, we see a statistically significant, large increase in macro F1 scores among binary questions as well as micro and macro F1 scores among categorical questions.
-While the micro F1 score for binary questions does not show a substantial nor statistically significant difference compared to default prompting.
+\textit{Results.} In Table~\ref{tab:t-test}, we see a statistically significant, large increase in Macro F1 scores among binary questions as well as Micro and Macro F1 scores among categorical questions.
+The Micro F1 scores for binary questions do not show a substantial nor statistically significant difference compared to default prompting.
 This result is expected, as both the default-prompted LLM and human responses primarily include privacy-preserving choices and already show high overall accuracy.

 \newcolumntype{C}[1]{>{ \arraybackslash}p{#1}} \newcolumntype{R}[1]{>{ \arraybackslash}p{#1}}